 By: Sharon Aron Baron

 I received a phone call today from someone telling me that an arrest warrant was underway if I didn’t pay my taxes from 2011.
-I picked up my cellphone and camera and recorded the call as I could tell I was going to have fun with this.
+I picked up my cellphone and camera and recorded the call and had a little fun with the scammers.

-In the call, the foreign-sounding person tells me (by name) that I owe over $4,000 in taxes.
-An arrest warrant is underway and I’ll go to jail for six months.
-I know I didn’t owe money, and this was also verified later by my accountant, Elliot Kessler C.P.A. who told me that I was the fourth person to call him today about this scam.
+In the call, the person tells me (by name) that I owe over $4,000 in taxes, an arrest warrant is underway, and I’ll go to jail for six months.
+I know I didn’t owe money, and this was also verified later by my accountant, who told me that I was the fourth person to call him today about this scam.

 On September 4, the IRS issued a strong warning for consumers to guard against sophisticated and aggressive phone scams targeting taxpayers, including recent immigrants, as reported incidents of this crime continue to rise nationwide.

-Potential victims may be told they are entitled to big refunds, or that they owe money that must be paid immediately to the IRS.
+Potential victims may be told they are entitled to big refunds or owe money that must be paid immediately to the IRS.
 When unsuccessful the first time, sometimes phone scammers call back trying a new strategy.